tdicola/balena_logging_sensors_3/index.md

   restart: on-failure
 ````

-If you keep the mock_dht_sensor.sh script then fixed, fake humidity and temperature data will be sent to the collector.
+If you keep the mock_dht_sensor.sh script in the compose file you'll get fixed, fake humidity and temperature for testing sent to the collector.

 Now commit and push the code to Balena's remote repository:
 ````